 Learn How to Run a Lifesaving Sanctuary

 Ready to do more to help animals?
-Best Friends Animal Society is here to help with a new three-month hybrid course called, “Running a Lifesaving Sanctuary: Taking Your Vision to Fulfillment.”
+Best Friends Animal Society is here to help with a new three-month hybrid course called, “Running a Lifesaving Sanctuary Certification.”

 The course, offered through a partnership between Best Friends Animal Society and Southern Utah University, will give you the best of both worlds through online self-study, weekly live Zoom calls and an in-person experience at Best Friends Animal Sanctuary.
 The course is a three-month journey with Best Friends co-founders Jana de Peyer and Silva Battista, along with other co-founders and Sanctuary experts.
 If you have dreamed of opening your own safe haven for homeless pets or you would you like to take your animal rescue work to the next level, this is the course for you.

 General animal care

 Community or stray cats

 Dog behavior training

 Read the course syllabus here.
 Details subject to change.

 Class size is limited.
 Feel free to contact us at email@example.com with any questions.